Road Salt Season Ahead: Supply Uncertain

 October 5, 2021

-Public Works Director Dennis Lutz presented the 2021-22 Winter Operations Plan for the Town and Village and indicated that he may retire before next winter.
+Public Works Director Dennis Lutz presented the 2021-22 Winter Operations Plan for the Town and Village and indicated that he expects to retire before next winter.

 Using a sports analogy, Lutz alluded to the Elected Officials as the Managers of the Public Works team, residents as the fans, and the Winter Operations Plan as the plays that are called.
 Although fans may not always agree with a coach’s calls, they can read the plan now to know what to expect and to understand why certain plays are called under certain conditions.

-Lutz alerted the board that no one in the state has received confirmation on supply or pricing of road salt to date.
-Just as with other resources that are in short supply, road salt is critical to winter mobility.
+Lutz alerted the board that no one in the state, to date, has received confirmation on supply or pricing of road salt, which is critical to winter mobility.
 The Town only has enough salt on hand to last a month or two, once winter weather begins.

 Long-time residents may recall when Lutz netted 17 seconds on a prime-time National Public Radio spot, commenting on Essex roads’ “reduced salt diet” during the nationwide shortage in 2008.